steveschnepp/git-breadcrumb/README.md

 ## Operation Mode

-It will automatically create a new branch if it doesn't exist named `breadcrumb-$CURRENT_SHA1`.
+It will automatically update the branch `breadcrumb-$CURRENT_SHA1`, or create it if it doesn't exist yet.